samuelkhong/OpenStreetMaps/README.md

 ## Project Overview

-BearMaps is designed to offer users an interactive map experience similar to popular mapping services.
+OpenStreetMaps is designed to offer users an interactive map experience similar to popular mapping services.
 It consists of several core functionalities:

 ### Part I: Map Rastering